-MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), each dated as of September 30, 2020, with certain institutional and accredited investors, pursuant to which, among other things, MCAC issued and sold, in a private placement immediately prior to the Closing, an aggregate of 5,000,000 shares of Common Stock for \$10.00 per share (the "PIPE Shares").
+MCAC entered into subscription agreements (the "Subscription Agreements") and registration rights agreements (the "PIPE Registration Rights Agreements"), each dated as of September 30, 2020, with certain institutional and accredited investors, pursuant to which, among other things, MCAC agreed to issue and sell, in a private placement immediately prior to the Closing, an aggregate of 5,000,000 shares of Common Stock for \$10.00 per share (the "PIPE Shares").

 Pursuant to the PIPE Registration Rights Agreements, MCAC agreed to file (at MCAC's sole cost and expense) a registration statement registering the resale of the shares of Common Stock to be purchased in the PIPE Investment (the "PIPE Resale Registration Statement") with the SEC no later than the 5th calendar day following the date that this prospectus is first filed with the SEC.
 MCAC will use its commercially reasonable efforts to have the PIPE Resale Registration Statement declared effective at the same time that MCAC has cleared comments with the SEC on this prospectus, but no later than the 60th calendar day following the Closing Date (or, in the event the SEC notifies MCAC that it will "review" the PIPE Resale Registration Statement, the 90th calendar day following the date hereof) (the "Effectiveness Date").
-The registration statement of which this prospectus forms a part has been filed and declared effective to satisfy MCAC's obligations under the PIPE Registration Rights Agreement.
+The registration statement of which this prospectus forms a part has been filed to satisfy MCAC's obligations under the PIPE Registration Rights Agreement.

 Under certain circumstances, additional payments by MCAC may be assessed with respect to the PIPE Shares in the event that (i) the PIPE Resale Registration Statement has not been filed with the SEC by the Closing Date; (ii) the PIPE Resale Registration Statement has not been declared effective by the SEC by the Effectiveness Date; (iii) the PIPE Resale Registration Statement is declared effective by the SEC but thereafter ceases to be effective or is suspended for more than fifteen (15) consecutive calendar days or more than an aggregate of twenty (20) calendar days (which need not be consecutive calendar days) during any 12-month period; or (iv) MCAC fails for any reason to satisfy the current public information requirement under Rule 144(c) under the Securities Act of 1933, as amended (the "Securities Act") and the PIPE Shares are not then registered for resale under the Securities Act during the period commencing from the twelve (12) month anniversary of the closing and ending at such time that all of the PIPE Shares may be sold without the requirement for MCAC to be in compliance with Rule 144(c)(1) under the Securities Act and otherwise without restriction or limitation pursuant to Rule 144 under the Securities Act.
-The additional payments by MCAC will accrue on the applicable PIPE Shares at a rate of 1.0% of the aggregate purchase price paid for such shares per month, subject to certain terms and limitations (including a cap of 6.0% of the aggregate purchase price paid for such shares pursuant to the Subscription Agreements).
+The additional payments by MCAC will accrue on the applicable PIPE Shares at a rate of 1.0% of the aggregate purchase price paid for such shares pursuant to the Subscription Agreements).